yermachkov/yermachkov/README.md

 -------------------

 I\`ve been learning to code for 1 year after switching careers.
 I have experience working on both team and individual projects.
+I'm looking for a trainee/junior position and ready to work from office to boost my professional experience.
 As a frontend developer, I am passionate about creating engaging and user-friendly web experiences.
 I have a strong attention to detail and a desire to write clean, maintainable code.
 I am familiar with modern frontend frameworks and libraries, such as React, and I enjoy staying up-to-date with the latest industry trends and best practices.
 I am ready for challenges and contributing to projects that have a positive impact.

-* 🌍  I'm based in Kyiv
+* 🌍  I'm based in Kyiv, Ukraine
 * 🧠  I'm learning Typescript, Next.js, Node.js
 * 🤝  I'm open to collaborating on e-commerce, social and other projects
 * 😄 Pronouns: he/him